cycneuramus/nmgr/README.md

 ---

 + At random parts of the day, your heart will sink when you suddenly remember you probably still have some jobs running with a `latest` image tag.
 After some time, you have had enough of these crises of conscience, so you roll up your sleeves, `ssh` into the server, and–what's that?
-You were going to hunt down all those image specifications *manually*?
+You were going to go look for all those image specifications manually?
 Don't be silly:

     `nmgr find :latest`